chrisTMackey/pvc/README.md

 That will import the pvc module and create a formula (your_formula) for demonstration purposes.

+Running the function will return the specific gravity, the cost per pound, and the cost per volume of the compound.
+These are by far the most important calculations and they are all 99%+ accurate.
+Billions of pounds of PVC compound are bought and sold using these same calculations.
+Note:  These calculations work for any compound, not just PVC.
+You could use these functions for polyethylene, polypropylene, or polystyrene compounds with the same degree of certainty.
+You could even use them outside the polymer industry if you wanted.

 The formula is a list of list.
 Each list is an ingredient where the first three items are formatted as quantity, specific gravity, cost of that item.

 Specific gravity, cost per pound, and cost per volume as calculated are very accurate.

 Durometer, or hardness, is the next most common physical property.
-Fortunately of the other major physical properties, it is the only one with very good statistical data.
+Fortunately of the other major physical properties, it has very good statistical data.

 To determine the durometer of a formula you need to pass the PHR amound of plasticizer to the flex_clear_PLASTICIZER_NAME_HERE function.
+This is explained in the section below.

 # More Physical Properties Prediction